“I think adoption is a blessing all around when it’s done right.”

 When is adoption “done right?”
 Sometimes it is easier to think about the ways something can be “done wrong” in order to be sure we get it right.
 Any time adoption is not informed by respect and truth, or when it is not voluntary for a placing parent, it is done wrong.
 Any time adoption moves forward without regard for the child at the center, and for each of the participants – birth and adoptive – that is adoption done wrong.
 Any time adoption is pushed as the only moral choice, it is done wrong.
 Any time when grief and loss are not acknowledged, when birth parents or adoptive parents are not supported, that is adoption done wrong.
 Any time when adoptive parents are not prepared for the unique parenting journey that is adoption or birth parents are not prepared for the journey of healing after placement, that is adoption done wrong.

-These are very important concerns, especially considering that there are unscrupulous people who try to capitalize on the vulnerability of those in the adoption circle.
+These are very important concerns, especially considering that there are unscrupulous people who try to capitalize on the vulnerability of those in the adoption triad.
 These so-called facilitators prey on the vulnerable – biological parents and prospective adoptive parents alike – and charge significant fees for themselves in the process…. that is definitely adoption done wrong.

 In a different category of “not done right,” there are physicians who, despite the American College of Obstetricians and Gynecologists (ACOG) opinion issued in June 2012, still influence expectant parents and facilitate adoptions without benefit of some of critical standard support measures.

 Hospitals, where most births take place, sometimes try to take a “hands off” approach to adoption, perhaps in an effort to reduce any liability should things go wrong.
 In an era when most hospitals strive to be patient centered, a hands-off approach to adoption may harm patients if the agencies presented to patients do not follow ethical adoption practices.
 (Being licensed does not necessarily mean that the agency follows best practices.)
 Or, a hospital social worker might make a decision to involve child protective services without presenting open adoption as an option, forever changing the lives of biological parent and child.
 Agencies that do not present a woman or couple all the information they may need to make an informed decision are not best practice.
-Adoption is a decision with life-long consequences for each person in the adoption circle, and to enter into adoption without, for example, consult from an independent attorney or without access to an independent counselor, may not work in the best interest of the biological parent.
+Adoption is a decision with life-long consequences for each person in the adoption triad, and to enter into adoption without, for example, consult from an independent attorney or without access to an independent counselor, may not work in the best interest of the biological parent.

-When adoption is not “done right,” we hear about it in the news and sad stories get shared, which unfairly affect all in the adoption circle.
+When adoption is not “done right,” we hear about it in the news and sad stories get shared, which unfairly affect all in the adoption triad.
 There are still professionals and agencies, like Friends in Adoption (FIA), who value and constantly work toward getting it right.
 Adoption done right starts with the recognition that, like people, all adoptions are unique.
 When we respect that mothers/couples know what is best for themselves, and recognize that the decision to place a child for adoption is an incredibly courageous, brave, loving decision (and that it isn’t for everyone), that is adoption done right.
 Adoption done right is making sure that each biological parent has a chance to consider their decision both before and after a child is born.
 The offer of independent, licensed counseling is imperative.
 Best practice adoption professionals routinely provide independent counseling to explore grief and loss and what to expect with placement.

 Adoption done right places the child at the center of the plan, considering the needs of all in the plan regarding degrees of openness in pre and post adoptive contact and communication, and minimally expecting that a child deserves to know their own medical history and as much as possible about the circumstances around the decision of their birth parents.